ANALYSIS-For investors, a new game plan after U.S. jobs report

 Financials, seen outperforming as rates rise, were among the strongest sectors on Friday.

 "By maintaining zero interest rates the Fed sentenced financials to no income on their balance sheets, now they're going to introduce some income flow," said Paulsen.
-(Additional reporting by Michael Connor, Karen Brettell, Ann Saphir and Chuck Mikolajczak; Editing by Andrea Ricci and Meredith Mazzilli)
+(Additional reporting by Michael Connor, Karen Brettell, Ann Saphir and Chuck Mikolajczak; Editing by Andrea Ricci)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan